What’s worship like?

 Most often, there is a reflection delivered by our minister Rev. Paige Getty, hymn singing, a time for all ages, a sharing of our community’s joys and sorrows, special music from our Chalice Choir or musicians in our UUCC community, readings, and more.

-But there are many variations — we have visiting ministers, lay speakers who give talks, pagan services with earth-centered rituals, services developed and led by our youth, jazz services, and two annual music services.
+But there are many variations — we have visiting ministers, lay speakers who offer reflections, Pagan services with earth-centered rituals, services created and led by our youth, two annual music services, and an annual Christmas pageant for all ages.
 Come visit, and come often to experience the many variations in our services.

 What is the dress code?

 If you’re joining us via Zoom, stay cozy in your pajamas, of course!
 If you’re joining us in-person in Sanctuary C, we invite you to come as you are.
 Members wear everything from jeans and sneakers to traditional Sunday best.

 May my child stay with me during the service?

 Children are always welcome!
 Learn more in a message from Rev. Paige here.

 And what about your religious education opportunities for children & youth?

 We offer religious education (RE) classes that your child(ren) are welcome to check out prior to registering.
 Classes are designed to be engaging and fun.
 Visit our children’s religious education page for more information about programs for children and youth.

 To learn more about our virtual programming for Youth & Young Adults, please visit our Youth Group webpage.